-- 1.1.1 Engage a contractor to facilitate adequate understanding of the conservation guidance values of CWCS/NM to agency, private, and tribal partners and to NMDGF staff. - 1.1.2 Incorporate and integrate internal application of CWCS/NM prescriptions. - 1.1.3 Develop a wildlife action plan that narrows the broad array of strategic intentions articulated in the CWCS/NM to focus on near-term conservation priorities. - 1.1.4 Employ an operational planning process to propose, select, schedule, design, staff, and budget the projects through which the strategic priorities of the wildlife action plan can be implemented. - 1.1.5 Work interactively with the Energy, Minerals, and Natural Resources Department to effectively integrate CWCS/NM
+- 1.1.1 Incorporate and integrate internal application of CWCS/NM prescriptions. - 1.1.2 Develop a wildlife action plan that narrows the broad array of strategic intentions articulated in the CWCS/NM to focus on near-term conservation priorities. - 1.1.3 Employ an operational planning process to propose, select, schedule, design, staff, and budget the projects through which the strategic priorities of the wildlife action plan can be implemented. - 1.1.4 Work interactively with the Energy, Minerals, and Natural Resources Department to effectively integrate CWCS/NM understanding in efforts implementing the Forest and Watershed Health Plan for New Mexico, the State Comprehensive Outdoor Recreation Plan, and the Non-native Phreatophyte/Watershed Plan.

-- understanding in efforts implementing the Forest and Watershed Health Plan for New Mexico, the State Comprehensive Outdoor Recreation Plan, and the Non-native Phreatophyte/Watershed Plan. - 1.1.6 Convene an expert workshop to update Department habitat management guidance publications to support CWCS/NM outreach to public and private land managers. - 1.1.7 Communicate and consult with federal and other state agencies through review of environmental impact statements and other assessments of initiatives that may adversely impact wildlife habitat. - 1.1.8 Work with partners to improve the effectiveness of the Habitat Stamp, Habitat Validation, Landowner Incentive, and State Wildlife Grant Programs in implementing habitat prescriptions articulated in the CWCS/NM and other Department management plans. - Strategy 1.2: Apply the Habitat Stamp Program (HSP) as a means of implementing habitat prescriptions articulated in the CWCS/NM and other Department management plans. - 1.2.1 Introduce CWCS/NM habitat prescriptions to USFS and BLM personnel during the HSP interagency meetings. - 1.2.2 Schedule meetings with appropriate BLM and USFS personnel to develop strategies for integrating CWCS/NM and species management plans habitat prescriptions into the priorities of these agencies. - 1.2.3 Assign area habitat specialists to develop HSP projects targeted toward CWCS/NM and species management plans habitat prescriptions in cooperation with the USFS and BLM and on applicable Department properties. - 1.2.4 Target HSP monitoring/survey projects toward CWCS/NM and species management plans habitat prescriptions implemented on USFS, BLM or Department lands. - 1.2.5 Explore opportunities to expand the scope of the HSP.
+- 1.1.5 Convene an expert workshop to update Department habitat management guidance publications to support CWCS/NM outreach to public and private land managers. - 1.1.6 Communicate and consult with federal and other state agencies through review of environmental impact statements and other assessments of initiatives that may adversely impact wildlife habitat. - 1.1.7 Work with partners to improve the effectiveness of the Habitat Stamp, Habitat Validation, Landowner Incentive, and State Wildlife Grant Programs in implementing habitat prescriptions articulated in the CWCS/NM and other Department management plans. - 1.1.8 Initiate review and revision of the CWCS/NM in 2012. - Strategy 1.2: Apply the Habitat Stamp Program (HSP) as a means of implementing habitat prescriptions articulated in the CWCS/NM and other Department management plans.

+- 1.2.1 Introduce CWCS/NM habitat prescriptions to USFS and BLM personnel during the HSP interagency meetings. - 1.2.2 Schedule meetings with appropriate BLM and USFS personnel to develop strategies for integrating CWCS/NM and species management plan habitat prescriptions into the priorities of these agencies. - 1.2.3 Assign area habitat specialists to develop HSP projects targeted toward CWCS/NM and species management plan habitat prescriptions in cooperation with the USFS and BLM and on applicable Department properties. - 1.2.4 Target HSP monitoring/survey projects toward CWCS/NM and species management plans habitat prescriptions implemented on USFS, BLM or Department lands. - 1.2.5 Explore opportunities to expand the scope of the HSP. - 1.2.6 Complete public outreach in FY 10 in preparation for HSP renewal in 2011. - 1.2.7 Continue evaluating use of HSP, State Wildlife Grant, and the big game and governor's enhancement programs. - 1.2.8 Begin implementing revised approach to application of habitat enhancement funds.

-Objective 2: Achieve a commission-approved framework that defines the purposes and policies governing acquisition, management, and use for State Game Commission properties and develop 10 wildlife areaspecific management plans by 2012.
+Objective 2: Achieve a commission-approved framework that defines the purposes and policies governing acquisition, management, and use for State Game Commission properties and develop or update 10 wildlife area-specific management plans by 2014.